stromal/15gift/README.md

-# 🐘 Scalable Content Recommendation System Using PyTorch
+# 🐳 Scalable Content Recommendation System Using PyTorch
+With code in `recsys.ipynb` file.

-## 0. Environment Setup
+## 📝 0.Environemnt Setup
 ### Objective
 Set up the development environment necessary for building and testing the recommendation system.